McFredward/Demeo_GreenScreen/README.md

 ## Known issues

-* Visible outline around some objects (Depends on your passthrough configuration in Virtual Desktop)
+* Visible outlines around some objects (Depends on your passthrough configuration in Virtual Desktop)
 * You can look through some parts of some objects which also have the same color (e.g. the Swiftness Potion Card for the default green background).

 ## Credits & Libs